 Using a leg press machine can cause problems for a weak pelvic floor, lower back or knees.
 It’s okay as long as care is taken with ‘form’.

 Whether you’d like to add one to a gym or your living room, their large footprint must be taken into account.
 This makes it difficult to have a leg press machine at home.

 This is a popular machine in a gym but as we’re all about working out from home an associated problem is the fact that leg press machines have been quite hard to get hold of in times of pandemic.

 Besides even if you can get out of one they can be expensive.
 Squats should be adequate for anyone starting out and they’re free to do.

 The leg press benefits are many.
 It’s a user-friendly machine that’s fantastic for beginners and those looking to work on isolated muscles.
 If movements are carried out correctly they help prevent back injury and assist in keeping the right form.

 Squats serve a different purpose.
 While you may not load as much weight as on a leg press, this workout provides full-body conditioning.
-I do love squats as effective, do-anywhere exercise and have gone into further detail of the benefits of squats here.
+I do love squats as effective, do-anywhere exercise.
+More details of the benefits of squats are here.

 Because these two exercises are complimentary, you could alternate between a squat day and a leg press day.
 The best workout routines provide balance and subject muscles to different types of resistance.